History of African Americans in San Antonio: Demographics

 In the 1970s, The African American population in San Antonio was 7.6 percent.
 The number of blacks increased in San Antonio, growing by 25 percent throughout the last decade, which was a surge of more than 29,000 people.
 Nearly 148,000 blacks were living in Bexar County by 2020.
 They accounted for 7.4 percent of Bexar County's population up from 6.9 percent in 2010 and still increasing.
-The median household income for black families in San Antonio is $45,745 and the average house cost is $187,478.

 The East Side of San Antonio has a large concentration of predominantly African American residents.
 Denver Heights is historically one of the oldest black neighborhoods in San Antonio.
-Outside of the East Side, the San Antonio black population of both working and middle-class black families is located on the diverse Northeast Side in areas like Camelot, Converse, Sunrise and Dignowity Hill as their presence has been around since the 1980s and 90s.
+Outside of the East Side, the San Antonio black population of both working and middle-class black families is located on the diverse Northeast Side.
+Many middle- and upper-middle-class Black families have moved to suburbs east and northeast of San Antonio including Cibolo, Converse, Kirby and Windcrest as their presence has been around since the 1980s and 90s.
+African Americans are also located in parts of San Antonio’s West Side.

+Cuisine

+There are plenty of Black-owned restaurants and cultural staples around San Antonio that offer up everything from seafood, Soul food, Creole, barbecue, wings, vegan and Ethiopian such as Tony G’s Soul Food, Ma Harper’s Creole Kitchen, & Big Mama’s Taste of Soul.